sarkershantonu/java-novice-to-advance/README.md

 - Element Scanning
 - Annotation Processing
 - Syntax Tree (AST) api

+# Security
+- What it JKS
+- What is JCEKS
+- Keysore setup
+- setting parameter
+- Encrypting /Decrypting
+- Cypher Object
+- Best Practices
+- Key distribution using keystore
+- Externalization of parameters
 -

 # Scripting on JVM
 - How JVM can execute scripts on JVM
 - Example : Jmeter Implementation